-Return to the S. Typhi window.
 The gene you will work on is hpcC (STY1136).
 Go to this gene by using one the different methods you have learned so far.
-You will now analyse the reading frame of hpcC gene.
-To do this switch on the stop codons (also, switch off the GC content graph if still displayed).
+You will need to close down the last Artemis exercise if you haven't already done so.
+Start a new Artemis Session, as before, and open again S_typhy. dna and read the annotation file (S_typhi.tab) in.

-As you can see the gene is full with stop codons indicating that we are looking at a pseudogene.
+As you can see the gene is full of stop codons indicating that we are looking at a pseudogene.
 To correct the annotation we are going to use database search.
 Follow now the numbers in the figure below to start a database search.
 The search may take a couple of minutes to run; a banner will pop up to tell you when its complete (3).

-To view the search results click 'View', then 'Search Results', then 'blastp results'.
+To view the search results click 'View', then 'Search Results', then 'fasta results'.
 The results will appear in a scrollable window.
 Scroll down to the first sequence comparison and you should see the results as shown in the next figure.

 Can you see where the stop codon has been introduced into the sequence of our gene of interest?
-A stop codon is commonly marked with a \ symbol.
-However, based on our blastp results it is marked as X. Search for the highlighted amino acid sequence in hpcC.
+Search for the highlighted amino acid sequence in hpcC.
 Have a look if you can find the subsequent amino acids of the database hit in any of the three reading frames.
 You will see the sequence can be found in the second frame!
-The last amino acid in common is a K then the amino acids start to differ.
+What has happened?
+The last amino acid in common is a K then the amino acids start to differ till the stop codon.
 The amino acid K is coded by AAA.
 The next base is an A, too.
 This little homopolymeric region can cause trouble during DNA replication if the polymerase slips and introduces an additional 'A'.
 This shifts the proper reading frame into the second frame.

 To correct the annotation we have to edit the CDS now.
-Left click on the right amino acid on the second frame (this will be the first amino acid after K, have a look at the blastp results when you are not sure) and drag till the end of the gene.
+Left click on the right amino acid continuing the amino acid sequence on the second frame (have a look in the fasta results and look at the sequence of the gene in the database when you are not sure) and drag till the end of the gene.
 Then click 'Create' 'Feature from base range' and 'OK'.
 A new blue CDS feature will appear on the appropriate frame line.

 As the original gene annotation is too long we have to shorten it.
 Click on the original hpcC CDS, 'Edit' 'Selected features in Editor'.
-A window will pop up and you can change the end position in 'location' (in our case this will be determined by the position of the last shared amino acid, K).
+A window will pop up and you can change the end position in 'location' (the end position is the last base of the stop codon).